jantimon/favicons-webpack-plugin/README.md

 # Contribution

 You're free to contribute to this project by submitting [issues](https://github.com/jantimon/favicons-webpack-plugin/issues) and/or [pull requests](https://github.com/jantimon/favicons-webpack-plugin/pulls).
-This project is test-driven, so keep in mind that every change and new feature should be covered by tests.

 Please keep in mind that every change and new feature should be covered by tests.